BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 Example 1: you drink a potion of fire resistance and get +50% fire resistance.
 A turn later you drink one more potion of fire resistance.
 No additional resistance is gained, but duration of its effect is refreshed.

 Example 2: you drink a potion of fire resistance and use a scroll of fire resistance.
 Now you have +100% fire resistance.

+#### Remove blur graphics from Semaj's cloak

+Semaj is one of Sarevok's lieutenants.
+BGTtweaks allows to retrieve his cloak.
+It's a fine item, but one of its effects is Blur, which is quite an eyestrain in the long term.
+Save your eyes, install this component.

 #### Starting bags